-- 1) Risks to the resources - 2) Average annual catch over projection period - 3) Average annual variation in the catch over the projection period - 4) 1+ biomass at the end of the projection period as a proportion of a) carrying capacity1, b) risk threshold, and c) current biomass - 5) Minimum 1+ biomass during the projection period as a proportion of a) carrying capacity, and b) risk threshold - 6) When using the two sardine stock OM: 1+ biomass west of Cape Agulhas at the end of the projection period - 7) When using the two sardine stock OM: Minimum 1+ biomass west of Cape Agulhas - 8) Proportion of times Exceptional Circumstances are declared during the projection period - 9) Average proportion of times Exceptional Circumstances are declared for two or more consecutive years - 10) Average number of years for which Exceptional Circumstances, if declared, are declared consecutively
+- 1) Risks to the resources - 2) Average annual catch over projection period - 3) Average annual variation in the catch over the projection period - 4) 1+ biomass at the end of the projection period as a proportion of a) carrying capacity, b) risk threshold, and c) current biomass - 5) Minimum 1+ biomass during the projection period as a proportion of a) carrying capacity, and b) risk threshold - 6) When using the two sardine stock OM: 1+ biomass west and east of Cape Agulhas at the end of the projection period - 7) When using the two sardine stock OM: Minimum 1+ biomass west and east of Cape Agulhas - 8) Proportion of times Exceptional Circumstances are declared during the projection period - 9) Average proportion of times Exceptional Circumstances are declared for two or more consecutive years - 10) Average number of years for which Exceptional Circumstances, if declared, are declared consecutively

-^{} MARAM (Marine Resource Assessment and Management Group), Department of Mathematics and Applied Mathematics, University of Cape Town, Rondebosch, 7701, South Africa.
+\ MARAM (Marine Resource Assessment and Management Group), Department of Mathematics and Applied Mathematics, University of Cape Town, Rondebosch, 7701, South Africa.

-1The term "carrying capacity" indicates the median biomass in the absence of harvesting.
+&lt;sup>1The term "carrying capacity" indicates the median biomass in the absence of harvesting.

-- Probability that Exceptional Circumstances are declared in the following year, given the declaration of Exceptional Circumstances in any year - 12) Proportion of times Exceptional Circumstances are declared and the true biomass is below the corresponding threshold - 13) Proportion of times Exceptional Circumstances are declared and the true biomass is above the corresponding threshold - 14) Proportion of times Exceptional Circumstances are not declared and the true biomass is below the corresponding threshold - 15) Proportion of times Exceptional Circumstances are not declared and the true biomass is above the corresponding threshold - 16) Consideration will also be given to the trajectory of lower 2.5 or 5% ile of the projected biomass when considering alternative Exceptional Circumstances rules and/or thresholds - 17) Utility function, which if desired would need to be defined.
+- Probability that Exceptional Circumstances are declared in the following year, given the declaration of Exceptional Circumstances in any year - 12) Proportion of times Exceptional Circumstances are declared and the true biomass is below the corresponding threshold - 13) Proportion of times Exceptional Circumstances are declared and the true biomass is above the corresponding threshold - 14) Proportion of times Exceptional Circumstances are not declared and the true biomass is below the corresponding threshold - 15) Proportion of times Exceptional Circumstances are not declared and the true biomass is above the corresponding threshold - 16) Consideration will also be given to the trajectory of lower 2.5 or 5% ile of the projected biomass when considering alternative Exceptional Circumstances rules and/or thresholds - 17) Utility function, which if desired would need to be defined. - 18) Penguin-related statistics, to be specified following discussions of simulated projection results to be presented by Robinson.